vishalcloudyuga/dcos-docs/1.8/usage/storage/external-storage.md

 ---
-post_title: External Persistent Volumes (experimental)
+post_title: External Persistent Volumes
 menu_order: 1
+feature-maturity: experimental
 ---

 Use external volumes when fault-tolerance is crucial for your app.
 If a host fails, the native Marathon instance reschedules your app on another host, along with its associated data, without user intervention.
 External volumes also typically offer a larger amount of storage.